dewi-alliance/hotspot-manufacturers/template.md

 * Which countries have you previously shipped regulatory approved products?
 (FCC, CE, etc.)
 * If you are a startup, are you partnering with another company?
 What experience does your team have?

-## Which countries do you plan to ship to and get regulatory certifications for? (required)
+## Which countries do you plan to ship to and get regulatory certifications for? (required) Please list specific countries, "worldwide" or "global" are not acceptable.

 ## Customer Support (required)
 * How will your customers be able to contact you for support for your products?